 |(iv)||sealed, but is not a portable battery.|

-A portable battery or battery pack is one which is sealed, can be handcarried without difficulty, and is neither an automotive nor industrial battery.
+The UK Battery Regulations define a portable battery or battery pack as one which is sealed, can be hand-carried without difficulty, and is neither an automotive nor industrial battery.

 However, these classifications do not address the recycling route for batteries, which depends on the chemistry.
 The vast majority of Automotive batteries are the same chemisty – lead acid – but the Industrial and Portable categories contain batteries of every chemistry.
 The panel (here) highlights the main battery chemistries.